DS-100/debugging-guide/sql/sql.md

 * `titleType` of type `VARCHAR`
 * `primaryTitle` of type `VARCHAR`
 * and so on...

+It's a good idea to double check the types of the columns involved by looking at the schema before performing numerical comparisons and when deciding whether to `CAST` a particular column.

+### My query runs but I'm not passing the tests

+For a lot of questions in the homework, we limit our focus to **movie** titles.
+Double check that you are filtering your results appropriately.
+More generally, if you find your queries aren't erroring, but are failing the tests due to some logical error, a good starting point is always reading the question again and making a checklist of all the conditions you need to implement.

 <!-- Not including cuz duckdb fixes this